sergio256256/CustomComputeShaderUE5/README.md

 # CustomComputeShaderUE5

-A minimal Unreal Engine 4 porject for adding and using a compute shader.
+A minimal Unreal Engine 5 project for adding and using a compute shader.
 I published an article that covers the main steps of the process and I use this project as an example.

 ## Modules:
 * **CustomComputeShader** : The primary game module